• Home

 python infer_old.py --image_dir "./image_input/" --output_dir "./temp_output"

-Then you can see the upscaled images in ./temp_output
+Then you can see the upscaled images in ./temp_output, which should be the same as in ./image_output.

 To clean the output, use